Rocks and rapids and rainbows... the Boulder is the Yellowstone's wild child sibling, and it's a great fishery for the right clients.

 - Location: The Boulder starts north of the Yellowstone Park boundary and flows northeast to join the Yellowstone at Big Timber, about 35 miles east of Livingston.
 Our Boulder River fishing guides generally operate 45 minutes to an hour from Livingston.

 - Access: The upper Boulder is in National Forest and offers good unguided wade-fishing for fit anglers.
 It is too small to float.
 The lower Boulder is just large enough for a whitewater raft for a short window each summer.
 Since the lower river is private, a boat is the best way to access this water, though there are a few areas offering walk-wade opportunities.
-These are good choices for a Boulder River fishing trip when the river is too low to float.

 - What It Does Best: The Boulder is an attractor dry/dropper river par excellence.
 These tactics produce large numbers of medium-sized rainbow and brown trout, plus an occasional big one and some enormous whitefish.

-- Perfect Clients: Anglers of intermediate or greater skill eager for fast-paced dry fly fishing on a fast, turbulent, bouldery river, for trout that run larger on average than they do on fast stretches of the Yellowstone, but demand greater skill due to fast-paced fishing and the need for accurate casts.
+- Perfect Clients: Anglers of intermediate or greater skill eager for fast-paced fishing on a fast, turbulent, bouldery river, for trout that run larger on average than they do on fast stretches of the Yellowstone, but demand greater skill due to fast-paced fishing and the need for accurate casts.

 This river is ideally suited to our preferences towards fishing dry flies and fast-action fishing.
 When we’re fishing from the raft, you’ll get one cast per spot here, and if you miss it, it’s on to the next spot.
 Especially when the water is high, we often pull over to wade fish good areas, not least to get a breather from the breakneck pace of floating this river.
 When the water is low in late summer, most of our trips with the ultralight raft are float & wade trips, where we use the boat to drift to deeper areas where the trout concentrate, then get out to fish these areas on foot.

 Description and Access